-- 1. Turn "off" the load center main 120-volt circuit breaker. - 2.
+- 1. Turn off the load center main 120-volt circuit breaker. - 2.
 Carefully extend the entire length of the power cord (approximately 25'-35') from the electric cable hatch to the external power source. - 3.
 Plug the power cord into the receptacle.
 Be sure all the power cord prongs are properly plugged into the receptacle. - 4.
-Return to your RV and turn "on" the load center main circuit breaker.
+Return to your RV and turn on the load center main circuit breaker.

-The shore line power cord should be unplugged when the recreation vehicle is left unattended.
-If something would happen to the electrical system, this may help limit potential damage.
+The shore power cord should be unplugged when the recreation vehicle is left unattended

 When you are ready to leave, reverse the power cord connection process.
-Use care to prevent damaging the power cord electrical connection pins when connecting or disconnecting the shore line power cord.
+Use care to prevent damaging the power cord electrical connection pins when connecting or disconnecting the shore power cord.
 Grasp the plug to remove the power cord from the outlet; do not unplug it by pulling on the cord.